Vacant building in Cleveland’s Hough neighborhood causing safety concerns

 He says the city ignored his concerns.
 That’s when he called the 19 Troubleshooters to get answers.

-We discovered a local company called Northern Real Estate Urban Ventures bought the property in 2021.
+We discovered a local company called Northern Real Estate Urban Ventures became the developer of the property in 2021.
 That’s according to Cleveland development blog “NeoTrans.”